SzramStaR/Binary-and-AVL-trees/README.md

-# Binary-treees
+# Binary Search Tree and AVL Tree

-Binary and AVL trees written objectively in Python.
+This project implements a Binary Search Tree (BST) and an AVL Tree in Python.
+It includes the following features:
-The code includes classes for Node, BST, and AVL trees.
-The Node class represents a single node in the tree, while the BST class implements the functionality for a basic binary search tree.
-The AVL class extends the BST class to create an AVL tree, which automatically balances itself to maintain optimal performance.

-The implemented trees support operations such as inserting values, deleting values, finding the minimum and maximum values, performing tree traversals (in-order, pre-order, and post-order), and rebalancing the tree.

-By utilizing these tree structures, developers can efficiently store and manipulate data while maintaining the desired order and ensuring optimal performance.
+- Insertion of nodes into the tree
+- Deletion of nodes from the tree
+- Searching for the minimum and maximum values in the tree
+- Traversing the tree in different orders (in-order, pre-order, and post-order)
+- Rebalancing the AVL tree using the DSW algorithm

+To use the project, follow these steps:

+1. Clone the project repository to your local machine.

+2. Open the project in your Python development environment.

+3. Run the `main.py` file to execute the program.

+## Usage

+The program provides a menu with various operations that can be performed on the binary search tree and AVL tree.
+Choose the desired operation by entering the corresponding number and follow the instructions provided.

+## Acknowledgments

+This project was inspired by the need to understand and implement different types of binar